How to Become a Professional Soccer Player (10-Step Guide)

 Step #9 - Make Your Opportunity Count

-Once you have landed a trial, it’s time to put all of your hard work and years of dedication into practice and impress the scouts.
+Once you've landed a trial, it’s time to make the most of your opportunity and impress the scouts.

 Knowing that you’ve done everything possible to prepare, you’ll be able to relax and play your natural game.
 Showcasing your talent and skills throughout the match.

 Don’t overcomplicate things or try to do too much.